aledha/Notes-2024-2025/Masters/0D Mechanics Solver.md

 $$
 which also is constant across $\Omega$.
 Since $\frac{ \partial s }{ \partial t }$ and $\frac{ \partial v }{ \partial t }$ are spatially constant at $t=0$, they will remain constant at all times $t$.
 Further, \eqref{eq:} holds for all times $t$, and since $\nabla v=\boldsymbol{0}$ for all $t$, the boundary condition \eqref{eq:} is always satisfied.

 The numerical benefits from these assumptions are major.
 The nonlinear partial differential equation \eqref{eq:} is reduced to one ordinary differential equation \eqref{eq:}, and the system of ordinary differential equations \eqref{eq:} needs only to be solved at one point rather than every point/node in the domain.
+This is useful in analyzing stability properties of the full three-dimensional model.

 ---
 Using the simplified model described above, we can solve for an active tension $T_{a}$.
 Now, we wish to derive a scheme to solve for the stretch ratio $\lambda$.